 And if your showerhead is so clogged it affects the flow, once again: fill your water-vinegar mixture into a plastic bag, tie it so the showerhead is submerged, and leave it overnight.
 You can also remove it from the shower hose and soak it in a bucket for at least 30 minutes – just make sure there is enough water-vinegar mixture to fully submerge your showerhead.

 Then, use a soft cloth to remove any remaining residue.
-If that doesn’t get it all, repeat the procedure.
+If that doesn’t get rid of limescale, repeat the procedure.

 If you find your WC has limescale deposits, and a good clean and scrub with the toilet brush is proving fruitless, fill the water-vinegar solution into a spray bottle and spritz it on if it’s only a small area.